darkcl/SocialLib/README.md

 SocialLib is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-Install all platform (Facebook, Twitter, Tumblr, Weibo and Weixin)
+Install all platform (Facebook, Twitter, Tumblr, Instagram, Weibo and Weixin)
 ```ruby
 pod 'SocialLib'
 ```